 - 21 days, add: More day trips (French Swiss countryside), more hikes, and time to slow down

-Switzerland's Best Two-Week Trip (by Train)
+Rick’s Best Two-Week Trip to Switzerland (by Train)

 Day 1: Arrive Zürich Airport, head to Appenzell (sleep in Appenzell or on Ebenalp)

 Day 2: All day for Appenzell and Ebenalp (sleep in Appenzell or on Ebenalp)